RockLib/RockLib.Messaging/docs/Kafka.md

   - The configuration used in creation of the Kafka consumer.
 - schemaIdRequired
   - Should the receiver expect schema information in the message payload
+- messageBufferSize (optional, defaults to 10)
+  - The number of messages allowed to be queued up in memory, awaiting processing.
+N - 1 should be the max number of messages the system can comfortably allow duplicate processing.

 ---